-Federal lands, including national wildlife refuges, forests and lakeshores and waterfowl production areas, are subject to additional regulations.
+Federal lands, including national wildlife refuges, waterfowl production areas, national forests and national park service areas, are subject to additional regulations.
 Contact the property of interest or visit the property's website for these regulations.
 Additional information can be found at midwest.fws.gov.